Edwin Almonte

-Edwin Almonte (born December 17, 1976) is a former pitcher, who last played for the independent Schaumburg Flyers in 2009.
+Edwin Almonte (born December 17, 1976) is a Dominican former pitcher, who last played for the independent Schaumburg Flyers in 2009.
 He is 6'3", weighs 220 lbs, and bats and throws right-handed.
 He attended Seward Park High School in New York and Saint Francis College in Brooklyn.

 Baseball career

 Almonte was drafted in the 26th round of the draft by the Chicago White Sox.
 He spent the next five years in the White Sox organization, reaching as high as the Triple-A Charlotte Knights, before joining the New York Mets in as part of a trade that sent him to the Mets with Andrew Salvo and Royce Ring; in return, the White Sox got future Hall of Famer Roberto Alomar.
 In 12 games with the Mets in 2003, Almonte had an 11.12 ERA, 5 walks, and 7 strikeouts.